deepakm925/Microsoft-Power-BI/When-Python-meets-Power-BI/README.md

 ## DESCRIPTION
 In this folder, we will integrate Power BI with the Object-oriented programming language Python, one of the most powerful and efficient programming languages used for Data Analysis, Science, and Machine Learning.
 The objective here is to perform EDA while using both Python and Power BI to create a Power BI report.
-Finally, the data that will be used from the company called CarMax.

-### Overview of the dataset
-The CarMax dataset is a CSV file, with at least one (1) million rows.
-The dataset is a web scrape of the CarMax website and details the daily inventory of cars between September 27, 2015, and June 14, 2017.

 ## WHAT TO EXPECT...
 #### <ins>INTEGRATING A PYTHON SCRIPT TO LOAD, CLEAN, VISUALIZE DATA IN POWER BI DESKTOP</ins> *(Go to Project Page [here](https://github.com/deepakm925/Power-BI/tree/main/When-Python-meets-Power-BI/Integrating-a-Python-Script-to-create-a-report-in-BI))*